 Joe Coffee

-Joe Coffee uses a traditional paper packet that holds 4.8 grams of instant coffee.
-I was able to try both The Daily House Blend and the La Familia Guarnizo from Colombia.
-Both were excellent, but I preferred the single-origin Colombian, which had deep chocolate notes.
+Joe Coffee uses a traditional paper packet with 4.8 grams of instant coffee.
+I tried both The Daily House Blend and the La Familia Guarnizo from Colombia.
+Both were excellent, but I preferred the single-origin Colombian with deep chocolate notes.

 Joe Coffee – 2 packets of instant coffee